unfoldingWord-dev/Resource-Container/docs/usfm_manifest.rst

 - ``text`` -> `projects:title`

-TODO: We still need to identify other things:
+The following items will need to gathered by the person or app doing the conversion:

 - `dublin_core:identifier`
 - `dublin_core:language:identifier`